FLORIDA TO ALASKA AND BACK

 I ended up riding 13,769 miles from the start of my trip on June 8th, 2009 from Florida to October 31st, 2009 ending back in Florida which was the absolute best time of my life.
 Memories and lessons I learned from the trip will stay with me forever.
 For nothing I have gotten out of college to this date has compared to this amazing journey.
 My uncle and I built up an unbreakable relationship on the trip that no one can take away.
 Almost every day started with writing in my journal.
 For the first 47 days from Pittsburgh to Alaska I was deprived of my music.
-In no way did this stop my drive and determination of making to Alaska and doing so by riding 39 consecutive days in a row of 100 miles or more each day.
+In no way did this stop my drive and determination of making to Alaska.
+In the progress, we rode 39 consecutive days in a row of 100 miles or more each day.
 I did not take any music device or headphones.
 All I could do was think about the music from Lady Gaga, The All-American Rejects “Move Along”, Eddie Vedder, Tom Petty, and Nelly’s Heart of a Champion.
 Going without the music and only the real necessities made me connect with land and really get in touch with my cycling soul.
 I gained much patience and mental toughness by enduring the hundreds of miles day in and day out.
 After each day was done I began to become more and more confident that my seemingly endless and much anticipated goal would soon turn into a reality.
 After 47 days after meeting my parents at the Alaskan Border I finally got to hear the familiar “Move Along”, “Poker Face”, “Hard Sun”, and “Heart of a Champion”.
 I appreciated my music so much more than ever before.
 My ears filled with euphoria and so did my body as I concluded the 51 days and over 5,600 miles from Pittsburgh , PA to Anchorage , Alaska.
 Then it was a couple days of rest in Anchorage then riding to Fairbanks then back to where we entered Alaska.
 Alaska was absolutely gorgeous and tranquil and by knowing I got there from my home if Florida on only the power of my one two legs on my bicycle made the time in Alaska that much more gratifying.
 My Uncle and I then rode the entire way back to Florida to conclude my 140 day and 13,769 mile trip of a lifetime.
 The hell with drugs, acids, alcohol, and illegal doping substances.
 I got my high through the glory and beauty of the land, the miles and miles of bicycling across the country, living a life freed of irksome obligations, and having a big goal in mind of making it to Alaska .Alaska .Alaska .Alaska .
 Sometimes the days seemed to drag on and on and on and the distance still to go to Alaska seemed to be interminable.
 As I progressed however, I started to build a mental toughness and tenacity that continued to build.
 Concluding the Alaska trip brought about memories that I will never forget.
 My Uncle and I started to become companions becoming at one with the road and at one with life.

 Doubts of my Alaska Trip: FOCUS